karasatishkumar/easylocate/README.md

 	mvn clean install

-One successfull built the project, you can start tomcat to test.
+One successfull built the project, you can start tomcat to test..

 ## Contributing
 Pull requests are welcome.
 Expecting some android and i-os developer to contribute to this.